 Packing for a trip never seems to get easier.
 No matter how many times I do it, I usually end up overpacking.
 When I finally sat down and made a good packing list for adults and kids, it made a big difference.
-Now every time we go away, I just pull up that big packing list — no more forgetting things or wondering how much to bring.
+Now every time we go away, I just pull up that big packing list with the best travel gear for kids— no more forgetting things or wondering how much to bring.

 One thing that has gotten easier over the years is packing for the kids.
 When they were little, it seemed like I always had to bring so much.
 And lugging around a heavy carry-on…I really overdid it when they were toddlers!

 But now I think I’ve found the happy medium of being well prepared without overpacking for kids.
 Here’s my list of best travel gear for kids, from comfortable kids’ travel shoes to favorite airplane activities.
 Any suggestions?
 Let me know in the comments!

 Every parent knows what a travel dilemma car seats can be.
 Should you bring them on the plane, check them in as baggage, or rent them at your destination?
 We always opted for checking them in as baggage (using these car seat protector bags) but recently decided to give portable booster seats a try.

 MiFold travel booster seats are my favorite booster seat for travel: they’re effective yet tiny and lightweight.
 Instead of boosting your child up to meet the seatbelt at the right level, these booster seats bring the seatbelt down to the right height for your child.
 And they’re so tiny that they can fit in the pocket of your suitcase.

 Driving on California’s highways is enough to make any parent want a little extra safety for their kids.
 To ensure that they’d be as safe as possible while in the car, we bought the best car seats we could find, the Safety 1st Complete Air Convertible Carseat.
 The good news is that it’s not only safe, it’s also very comfortable, so both my kids still use them in one of our vehicles.